 '''

 (defrule candidates-creation

+1

 (TargetTask (name ?ttask) (interactionTask ?itask))

 2

+3

 (OIO (name ?oio))

-3

 (InteractivePlatform (name ?ip))

+4

 (Mediator (name ?med))

+5

 (StyleSheet (name ?style))

+6

 (hasStyleSheet ?oio ?style)

+7

 (implementsTask ?oio ?itask)

+8

 (designedFor ?oio ?med)

+9

 (usesMediator (platform ?ip) (mediator ?med))

-1.0
+10

 11 =>

 (bind ?cName (generateId "c"))

+12

 (assert-candidate ?cName ?ttask ?oio ?ip ?med ?style))

+13

+Listing 6.3 Rule creating every possible candidates

 '''

-Listing 5.3 Rule creating every possible candidates

-TargetTask represents the context-dependent instances of such tasks that are needed, like controlling the lights in the living-room.
+constraints that a Candidate must fill in order to be valid.
+The TargetTask predicate is a placeholder for all the instances of interaction tasks that are required by the activity sphere.
+Interaction tasks are generic tasks like controlling the lights whereas a TargetTask represents the context-dependent instances of such tasks that are needed, like controlling the lights in the living-room.

-Listing 5.3 represents how interaction tasks can be implemented via a unique OIO.
-However, as discussed in Section 5.3.3, it would be interesting to describe the whole interaction task as a CTT and use this task decomposition to derive a structure involving a composition of several OIOs.
+Listing 6.3 represents how interaction tasks can be implemented via a unique OIO.
+However, as discussed in Sect.
+6.3.3, it would be interesting to describe the whole interaction task as a CTT and use this task decomposition to derive a structure involving a composition of several OIOs.
 Work is still in progress to adapt our model to involve multiple-OIOs composition.